The Great North Air Ambulance Service (GNAAS) was one of the first air ambulances in the country to carry doctors onboard its aircraft.

 On his very first supervised shift, he found himself in the position of having to put a patient into an induced coma through an advanced procedure known as a rapid sequence induction (RSI).
 As he was the only doctor present, he performed the RSI himself.
 It was a success, but he said that story demonstrated just how far the training and supervision process has developed since.

 “It’s unrecognisable from my early days,” he said.
-“When I first started you had two or three supervised shifts before getting the thumbs up.
+“When I first started, you had two or three supervised shifts before getting the thumbs up.

-“It seemed alright at the time, but when you compare to the level of supervision that goes on now, it’s completely different.
+“It seemed alright at the time, but when you compare it to the level of supervision that goes on now, it’s completely different.
 That’s also reflected in the general level of care that we deliver.”

 These days, doctors would always be supervised by more experienced doctors.
 This increased support allows them to build up their pre-hospital experience more gradually.
-The process is as much about looking after the trainee doctor than any patient they encounter.
+The process is as much about looking after the trainee doctor as any patient they encounter.

 “We are always looking out for each other,” says Phil.